Jeffail/tunny/README.md

 This particular example, since it all resides in the one func, could actually be done with less code by simply spawning numCPU's goroutines that gobble up a shared channel of float64's.
 This would probably also be quicker since you waste cycles here boxing and unboxing the job values, but the example serves well as a demonstration of the API.

-##Can I specify the job for each work call?
+##Can I send a closure instead of data?

 Yes, the arguments passed to the worker are boxed as interface{}, so this can actually be a func, you can implement this yourself, or if you're not bothered about return values you can use: